 - Have and maintain a minimum 2.7 grade point average or its equivalent;

 - Submit a brief essay and application.

 The Virginia Teachers for Tomorrow instructor is required to be a licensed teacher in the Commonwealth of Virginia.
-Instructors shall have at least 3 years of teaching experience at the secondary or postsecondary level; be endorsed in a secondary subject; and hold a valid collegiate professional or postgraduate professional license.
+Instructors shall have at least three years of teaching experience at the secondary or postsecondary level; be endorsed in a secondary subject; and hold a valid collegiate professional or postgraduate professional license.
 A master’s degree is required for dual enrollment courses.

 If your school is interested in finding out how to start the Virginia Teachers for Tomorrow Program, please contact Helen Fuqua, Program Specialist, at the Virginia Department of Education, Office of Career and Technical Education, phone 804-225-2826.

 In keeping with the challenge to increase the pool of highly qualified teachers, the purposes of the Virginia Teachers for Tomorrow Program are: